rouzbehkarimik/LoggerRestService/README.md

 ### instruction
-use `sbt run` to execute start service.
+use `sbt run` to initialize service. to change logback.xml file directory use `-Dlogger.file` while executing `sbt run` or change its value in `build.sbt`. it is recommended to use `ElasticSearchCleaner.sh` as a `cronjob` in order to avoid `ran out of space` Error.